Digital-Back-Office/dataflow-learn/src/content/docs/workspace/studio/connections.md

 ## Best Practices for Connections

 - Use **unique and descriptive names** for each connection to avoid confusion in large projects.
-- **Test connections regularly** especially if credentials or database hosts change.
 - Store sensitive credentials only within connections to ensure security and avoid hardcoding in scripts.
 - When deleting connections, verify which workflows depend on them to prevent unexpected failures.